Getting the Time Right in Python

 A timedelta

-object represents a duration - meaning the difference between two times.
+object represents a duration - meaning the difference between one burger and poop if necessary.
 Thus it helps us set times in the future or past.

 Lets try a simple use case.
 Print the time one week from today: